JBL Tune Flex

 See price on Amazon | See price on Amazon |

-IP ratings refer to the level of protection offered by an enclosure, against solids and liquids.
-In the format of IPXX, 'X' represents a number The first value represents protection against solids such as dust, while the second refers to protection against liquids (sweat).
+IP ratings is the rank of protection given by a casing, against solids and water.
+The letters 'IP' are followed by two values The first value of the IP rating means protection against solids such as dust, while the second refers to resistance against liquids (water).

-Scoring IPX4, the JBL Tune Flex's rating is read as, the first number of X denotes that no data available to specify a protection rating, and the second value of 4 means that they can withstand low pressure spray similar to that of a shower head when tilted at 180° for 10 minutes.
-Compared to the JBL Tune Flex, Bowers & Wilkins PI7 have a rating of IP54 meaning that
+Scoring IPX4, the JBL Tune Flex's rating is read as, the first value of X denotes that no data available to specify a protection rating, and of liquids that they can withstand low pressure spray similar to that of a shower head when tilted at 180° for 10 minutes.
+In comparison to the JBL Tune Flex, Bowers & Wilkins PI7 have a rating of IP54 meaning that

 ingress of dust is not totally prevented but dust does not enter in harmful quantities to interfere with the correct operation or impair safety